-- 1. Teachers are to be in their assigned areas/ rooms by 7:50 AM each day.
-Teachers should remain in their assigned areas/ rooms until 3:22 p.m.
-Private car and bus dismissal will be called via intercom system.
-Students should be in their homeroom by 8:10 a.m.
-Students arriving after 8:30 a.m. should have a tardy slip.
-If they do not have a slip, please call the office/ security to report the student tardy. - 2.
-Teachers are to meet their assigned students on time and are not to leave them unattended for any reason.
+- 1. Teacher Report Time: 7:50 AM.
+Teachers are to be in their homerooms or at their morning assignments by 7:50 AM. - a.
+Teacher Dismissal Time: 3:22 PM. - b.
+Students will report to their homerooms beginning at 8:10 AM and must be in their homeroom by 8:30 AM.
+Students arriving after 8:30 AM will receive a tardy slip.
+If they do not have a slip, please send them back to the office. - Teachers are to meet their assigned students on time and are not to leave them unattended for any reason.
 Teachers are not to leave their students at any time for any reason unless proper coverage has been arranged and the office notified.
 The district cannot accept responsibility for any problem or injury that may occur when this responsibility is violated. - 3.
 Please be on duty at the proper times and places if you are scheduled for playground duty, hall, recess, etc. When walking your class to the lunchroom, do not leave them until they are being properly supervised. - 4.
-Please be prompt in returning to the classroom after recess and lunch break to start classes on time. - 5.
-Be familiar with each child's background, needs, interests, and capabilities. - 6.
-Do not excuse students from your classroom to leave the school without being notified by the office.
+Please be prompt in returning to the classroom after recess, lunch break, and when picking your students up from special area classes so that loss of instructional time is minimized. - 5.
+Be familiar with each child's background, needs, interests, and capabilities.

+- 6. Do not excuse students from your classroom to leave the school without being notified by the office.
 Remind parents to stop at the office when picking up a student. - 7.
-Teachers will accompany their classes to and from all special classes.

-- 8. Assist with the general discipline of students in the halls, restrooms, cafeteria, school grounds, etc. - 9.
+Teachers will accompany their classes to and from all special classes. - 8.
+Assist with the general discipline of students in the halls, restrooms, cafeteria, school grounds, etc. - 9.
 Attend all building professional, faculty, orientation, and grade level meetings unless excused by the principal. - 10.
 Submit electronically prior to the first working day of each week, a copy of the lesson plans for the week. - 11.
 Place primary emphasis on the development of reading, writing, and math skills. - 12.
-Attend all school faculty meetings which are held each month or at the discretion of the building administrator.
-Advance notice will be provided. - 13.
+Attend all school faculty meetings which are typically scheduled for the second Monday of each month or at the discretion of the building administrator.
+All professional staff members are expected to attend each faculty meeting unless specifically excused by the responsible administrator. - 13.
 No student will be permitted to sell anything without the approval of the administration.
 Please help to enforce this regulation. - 14.
-Personal calls/ messaging should be limited to planning periods, lunch or when school is not in session. - 15.
-Teachers are to familiarize themselves with all school and district policies. - 16.
-Teachers will remain with and supervise their students for all assembly programs, unless alternate supervision has been approved by the building administrator. - 17.
-Dismiss your class as a group for recess.
-Your supervisory responsibility ends in the classroom when all children are under supervision of the staff on recess coverage. - 18.
-Maintain an updated substitute folder.
-(Time Schedule / Classroom Procedures / Class Roster / Bus and Card Rider Lists / Emergency Plan / Evacuation / Attendance Sheet / Lesson Plan) - 19.
+Teachers are to familiarize themselves with all school and district policies. - 15.
+Teachers will remain with and supervise their students for all assembly programs, unless alternate supervision has been approved by the building administrator. - 16.
+Dismiss your class as a group for recess and lunch.
+Your supervisory responsibility ends in the classroom when all children are under supervision of the staff on recess coverage. - Maintain an updated substitute folder.
+(Time Schedule / Classroom Procedures / Class Roster / Bus and Card Rider Lists / Emergency Plan / Evacuation / Attendance Sheet / Lesson Plan and materials). - 18.
 Make sure you check your e-mail and mailbox at least twice daily.
-Any e-mail that comes through the district e-mail server is the property of the school district, may be reviewed by the district, and can be requested for review by the public under the Right to Know Law.
+Any e-mail that comes through the district e-mail server is the property of the school district, may be reviewed by the district, and can be requested for review by the public under the Right to Know Law. - 19.
+Cell Phones: Should only be used for personal use before the school day, prep time, lunch break, and after students are dismissed. (unless other arrangements have been made with the principal).
+A teacher should not be out of class to make a telephone call.
+(Exceptions being a "two-minute" phone call or emergency).